 The hypothalamic–pituitary–gonadal axis (HPG axis) includes the hypothalamus, pituitary gland, and gonadal glands working together in a loop, through which production of hormones can be regulated.
 These glands work as if they are a single entity.

 The downstream products of the hypothalamic–pituitary–gonadal pathway are regulated through the negative feedback mechanism.
 Spermatogenesis, i.e., the production of sperms in the testes, is stimulated by the gonadotropin-releasing hormone (GnRH) from the arcuate nucleus in the hypothalamus.

 How does the gonadal axis work?

-The hypothalamus secretes GnRH in a pulsatile fashion, which travels down to the anterior pituitary gland, binds the receptors on the pituitary gland.
+The hypothalamus secretes GnRH in a pulsatile fashion, which travels down to the anterior pituitary gland and binds to the receptors on the pituitary gland.

 LH (luteinizing hormone) and FSH (follicle stimulating hormone) are released from the pituitary gland.
-Both these hormones enter the blood stream to the testes where LH stimulates the Leydig cells to produce testosterone, which acts on the Sertoli cells stimulating the production of sperms.
+Both these hormones enter the blood stream flow to the testes where LH stimulates the Leydig cells to produce testosterone, which acts on the Sertoli cells stimulating the production of sperms.

 FSH stimulates the Sertoli cells to produce androgen binding globulin (ABG) and inhibin.
-ABG binds to the testosterone from the Leydig cells and keeps it available in the seminiferous tubules and other target tissues.
+ABG binds to testosterone from the Leydig cells and keeps it available in the seminiferous tubules and other target tissues.

-Inhibin has more of a negative feedback role; it helps in regulating spermatogenesis and inhibition of FSH, LH and GnRH production.
+Inhibin has more of a negative feedback role; it helps in regulating spermatogenesis and inhibiting FSH, LH and GnRH production.

-Raised testosterone level in the blood stimulates the release of inhibin, which causes negative feedback on the pituitary and hypothalamus, decreasing the production of the pituitary gland.
+Raised testosterone levels in the blood stimulate the release of inhibin, which causes negative feedback on the pituitary and hypothalamus, decreasing the production hormones in the pituitary gland.

-Inhibition of the enzyme aromatase results in an increase in the FSH production suggesting that FSH regulation is more dependent on estradiol than testosterone.
+Inhibition of the enzyme, aromatase, results in an increase in FSH production suggesting that FSH regulation is more dependent on estradiol than testosterone.

 Role of Androgen-Binding Protein (ABP)

-ABP is synthesized by the Sertoli cells and later secreted in the seminiferous tubules.
-This binds to the testosterone and keeps a high concentration of testosterone in the testes.
-Roughly the concentration of the hormone, testosterone, is 50 times more in the testes as compared to the blood.
+ABP is synthesized by Sertoli cells and is later secreted in the seminiferous tubules.
+This binds to testosterone and maintains a high concentration of testosterone in the testes.
+The concentration of the hormone, testosterone, is approximately 50 times more in the testes than in the blood.